 Then there are many types of specialty contractors.
 Those include everything from roofers to pool builders to cabinetmakers.
 There are also specialty contractors who work specifically on home remodeling.
 For instance, bathroom remodelers and contractors who specialize in doing kitchen remodel or basement remodel.

-By nature custom homes are design builds which makes bonded work very cost prohibitive.
+By nature, custom homes are designed builds that make bonded work very cost-prohibitive.
 Custom homes normally involve cost-plus contracts.
-This means that the homeowner pays for the costs that the contractor incurs plus as opposed to a fixed price up front.
+This means that the homeowner pays for the costs that the contractor incurs plus as opposed to a fixed price upfront.
 This is because there is not always a clear scope of the finished work when the project begins.

 Work with the Best Licensed General Contractor in Lehi, Utah

 Allied Remodeling Contractors will manage your budget.
 We will supply you with reasonable bids when choosing a subcontractor and discuss your budget each time an invoice is issued.
 You can always count on us to keep you in the loop and always look out for your best interest.
 So, if you’re looking for a licensed general contractor near Utah County, UT. contact Allied Remodeling Contractors today!